ccallawa/alyvix_doc/test_case_data_format.rst

    #. :bolditalic:`case` **---** The main script that will be
       :ref:`executed by Alyvix Robot <test_case_execution_top>`.
-The script is an ordered list of scripting elements, where a simple, enabled element is just the name of a test case object.
-Other elements have the following meanings:
+The script is an ordered list of :ref:`scripting elements <alyvix_editor_scripting_node_expressions>`, where a simple, enabled element is just the name of a test case object.
+Other elements have the following
+      meanings:

       .. rst-class:: bignums
          :class: backlightbeige